suntong/cascadia/README.md

 <tr style="height:64px"></tr>
 ```

-Or, to make the multi-selection explicit on cli, emphasizing selecting being from different parts using different selectors, one can provide multi `--css` on the command line.
+Or, to make the multi-selection explicit on cli, emphasizing selecting being from different parts using different selectors, one can provide multiple `--css` on the command line.
 E.g.,

     cascadia -o -i http://www.iciba.com/conformity -c 'div.js-base-info > div > div > div.in-base-top.clearfix' -c 'div.js-base-info > div > div > ul' -c 'div.js-base-info > div > div > li' -c 'div.info-article.article-tab'

 It'll construct the return from all four `-c` CSS selectors.

+It has the same effect as using the "`,`" syntax, but

+- The CSS selectors are provided explicitly with multiple `--css` parameters.
+- The "`,`" syntax will return according to the order the selections occur in source, while
+- The multiple `--css` will return according to the order the `--css` parameters.

 ### Block selection mode

-First, as the single selection mode will output the selection as HTML source, so if you want HTML text instead, then you can make use of the block selection mode.
+First, as the none-block selection mode will output the selection as HTML _source_, so if you want HTML _text_ instead, then you can make use of the block selection mode.

 ```sh
 $ echo '<div class="container"><p align="justify"><b>Name: </b>John Doe</p></div>' | tee /tmp/cascadia.xml | cascadia -i -o -c 'div > p'